code-rhapsodie/dataflow-bundle/README.md

 *Steps* are operations performed on the elements before they are handled by the *Writers*.
 Usually, steps are either:
 - converters, that alter the element
-- filters, that conditionally prevents further operations on the element
+- filters, that conditionally prevent further operations on the element

 A *Step* can be any callable, taking the element as its argument, and returning either:
 - the element, possibly altered